NicolasAndres1/axgrid-frontend/README.md

-# AxGrid Frontend Challenge
+# AxGrid

-A dynamic, real-time interface for the AxGrid energy trading platform, built as a technical assessment.
+A dynamic, real-time interface for the AxGrid energy trading platform.

 ## Tech Stack